ipshipyard/ipfs-deploy-action/README.md

 ![PR comment with CID and preview links](./screenshot-pr-comment.png)

 > [!IMPORTANT]
-> A Storacha account is required to use this action.
-[Sign up](https://storacha.network) for a free account with a generous free tier.
+> To use this action, you will need either an IPFS Cluster or a [Storacha](https://storacha.network) account.
+Storacha is the easiest option to get started and offers a generous free tier.

 ## Features